philippeller/dama/README.md

 # Intro

-Different data representations are available, one being the GridArray:
+Different data representations are available, one being the `GridArray`:
 ```python
 import pynocular as pn

 a = pn.GridArray(np.random.rand(200).reshape(20,10))
 ```
-that supports many numpy features. it's `grid` attribute is another class, here it was just instantiated with default values, but it can be used to specify the axes.
+that supports many numpy features.

 ```
 np.sum(a, axis='x')